M66B/FairEmail/FAQ.md

 In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

+When you copy and paste a password, make sure you do not copy any whitespace (spaces, etc.).
+Please also keep in mind that a password manager may fill in an old password and overwrite what you have pasted or typed, without this being visible.

 For authorizing:

 * Gmail / G suite, see [question 6](#faq6)